w3f/polkadot-wiki-old/docs/polkadot/builders/build_with_polkadot.md

 accepting external contributors.
 However, it provides some insight into the future of smart contracts.
 It intends to provide an efficient, simple, robust, accesible language for developers that will work with existing Rust tooling.

+## Deploying your app as a smart contract

+After you've developed your smart contract by using one of the platforms above you will deploy it to the chain by sending a transaction containing the deploy code.

+As the platforms become available, we will update examples in this wiki.

+## Paying for your smart contract

+Different platforms will have different ways for paying for your smart contract deployment and maintainence.

+Some ways you will pay for smart contracts include:

+ - a transaction fee associated with the deploy transaction
+ - a subscription model in which you pay to subscribe to a chain
+ - access token model in which you must hold enough tokens to use a chain (cp.
+EOS)
+ - storage rent
+ - free trial.
+Some chains may want to attract new developers with promotions